-Neonates affected with thrush are usually colonized by C. albicans during passage through the affected vagina; with an active vaginal yeast infection, the chances of development of thrush in the neonate increases.
+Neonates affected with thrush are usually colonized by C. albicans during passage through the affected vagina; with an active vaginal yeast infection, the chances of development of thrush in the neonate increase.

 There are three major routes by which Candida reaches the bloodstream: the most frequent route is via the gastrointestinal tract mucosal barrier, others being through an intravascular catheter and from a localized infection.
 Candida can pass into the bloodstream in neutropenic patients as well as in intensive care unit patients.
 They are also a part of the normal gut microflora, and any condition that may make a person immunocompromised can lead to candidiasis in the bloodstream.
 Candida growth of indwelling catheters, especially central lines, can occur at either the implantation site or the hub and lead to the next infection with Candida.
 Bloodstream invasion is not common from a localized infection but frequent with ascending Candida urinary tract infection associated with either intrinsic obstruction or extrinsic compression.

-Candida albicans is a pathogenic yeast-like fungus, grow partly as yeast and partly as elongated cell resembling hyphae which form pseudo mycelium.
+Candida albicans is a pathogenic yeast-like fungus, that grows partly as yeast and partly as elongated cells resembling hyphae which form pseudo mycelium.
 Candida albicans can be identified from other candida species by growth characteristics, sugar assimilation, and fermentation tests.
 It produces germ tubes within two hours when incubated in human serum at 37-degree celsius.